yeti/manticore-iosviewfactory/README.md

 ```

-###### Create your View-Controllers : Sub-class MCSectionViewController or MCViewController
+###### Create your View-Controllers : Sub-class *MCSectionViewController* or *MCViewController*

 Here, we will create one section with two views.
-The section has to sub-class MCSectionViewController and the view has to sub-class MCViewController.
-Create these classes with their .xib associated.
+The section has to sub-class *MCSectionViewController* and the view has to sub-class *MCViewController*.
+Create these classes with their .xib (nib) associated.

 ```objc
 // Section1VC.h